clarkcx/clarkcx-terms/clarkcx-terms.md

 ## Agreement

-If the these terms are agreeable I’d be very happy to get on and do some work for you.
 This contract means we both have something to refer back to if any questions arise in the future.
 If you have questions, please ask them before signing as this is a legally binding document.
 These terms may be updated from time to time.
 As and when this happens you will be sent a new copy of the terms which will supersede this version.